 Start by exposing the lateral.

-Cut out the broken section, if the break is too close to the elbow for a coupling repair, you will need to remove the elbow.
+Cut out the broken section of PVC pipe, if the break is too close to the elbow for a coupling repair, you will need to remove the elbow.

-This example will cover the removal of the elbow.
+This example will cover the removal of the sprinkler PVC pipe with Elbow elbow.
 A coupling repair would be a standard lateral repair, but you would have the added advantage of having more flexibility in the lateral line when assembling the repair.

-If possible, use the removed section to give you a guide for cutting your replacement lateral piping.
+If possible, use the removed section to give you a guide for cutting your replacement PVC piping.

 Start building the repair toward the elbow.
 Use couplings or a tee with threads for attaching a swing joint to supply a sprinkler.

 If you are installing / replacing a sprinkler, assemble the swing joint and backfill.
-Test the lateral after the appropriate drying time.
+Test the repair after the appropriate drying time.